Chordeumatida: Distribution

-Chordeumatidans have a large distribution, occurring on all continents except Antarctica.
-They are present in Madagascar but absent from sub-Saharan Africa and, aside from southern Chile, are largely absent from South America.
-They occur in the tropics of Central America, Southeast Asia, and Oceania, and as far south as Tasmania, New Zealand, and Chiloé Island, Chile.
+Chordeumatidans have a wide distribution, occurring on all continents except Antarctica.
+These millipedes are found in the tropics of Central America, Southeast Asia, and Oceania, and as far south as Tasmania, New Zealand, and Chiloé Island, Chile.
+Species in this order are present in Madagascar but absent from sub-Saharan Africa and, aside from southern Chile, are largely absent from South America.
 They are abundant in cold, rocky, mountainous areas of Europe and central Asia, and range northward to Scandinavia, Siberia, and in North America up into Canada and southwest Alaska.

 Classification

-Chordeumatida contains approximately 1200 species, classified in four suborders and approximately 50 families, although several families contain only one to five genera.
+Chordeumatida contains more than 1,100 species, classified in four suborders and approximately 50 families, although several families contain only one to five genera.